awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.ReadWriteCapacityMode.md

 + You have unpredictable application traffic\.
 + You prefer the ease of paying for only what you use\.

- The request rate is only limited by the DynamoDB throughput default table limits, but it can be raised upon request\.
-For more information, see [Throughput Default Limits](Limits.md#default-limits-throughput)\.
+ The request rate is only limited by the DynamoDB throughput default table quotas, but it can be raised upon request\.
+For more information, see [Throughput Default Quotas](Limits.md#default-limits-throughput)\.

  To get started with on\-demand, you can create or update a table to use on\-demand mode\.
 For more information, see [Basic Operations on DynamoDB Tables](WorkingWithTables.Basics.md)\.